-Note: Note: R{j,t} is the annual stock return for firm j, year t, over the 12-month period beginning on the first day of the third month of the given year and ending on the last day of the second month of the subsequent year, measured by natural logarithm of stock price three months after year end t/ stock price three months after year end t-1.
-The IC{i,t} is measured by the sum of natural logarithm of frequency counts of internal capital items, external capital items, and human capital items for firm j, in year t.
-Ei,t-1 represents earnings before tax for firm j, in year t-1, deflated by the market capitalisation at beginning of year t for firm j.
-E{i,t} is earnings before tax for firm j, year t, deflated by the market capitalisation at beginning of year t for firm j.
-E{i,t+1to2} is the sum of earnings before tax for firm j, years t+1 and t+2, deflated by the market capitalisation at beginning of year t for firm j.
-R{j,t+1to2} is the sum of annual stock returns for firm j, years t+1 and t+2, over the 12-month period beginning on the first day of the third month of the given year and ending on the last day of the second month of the subsequent year.
-MA represents the firms attitude on COVID 19 pandemic, it is scaled from 0 to 5.
-MtoB{i,t} represents market-to-book equity ratio, measured as market value of equity divided by the book value of equity for firm j, in year t.
-Opcycle{i,t} is measured by natural logarithm of days of accounts receivable plus days of inventory for firm j, in year t.
-MktCapi, is size of the firm, measured as a natural logarithm of market capitalisation of firm j, at beginning of year t; j is firm observation. t is year 2020.
+Note: Note: $R{j,t}$ is the annual stock return for firm j, year t, over the 12-month period beginning on the first day of the third month of the given year and ending on the last day of the second month of the subsequent year, measured by natural logarithm of stock price three months after year end t/ stock price three months after year end t-1.
+The $IC{j,t}$ is measured by the sum of natural logarithm of frequency counts of internal capital items, external capital items, and human capital items for firm j, in year t. $E{j,t-1}$ represents earnings before tax for firm j, in year t-1, deflated by the market capitalisation at beginning of year t for firm j. $E{j,t+1to2}$ is the sum of earnings before tax for firm j, years t, deflated by the market capitalisation at beginning of year t for firm j. $R{j,t+1to2}$ is the sum of earnings before tax for firm j, years t+1 and t+2, deflated by the market capitalisation at beginning of year t for firm j. $R{j,t+1to2}$ is the sum of annual stock returns for firm j, years t+1 and t+2, over the 12-month period beginning on the first day of the third month of the given year and ending on the last day of the second month of the subsequent year.
+MA represents the firms attitude on COVID 19 pandemic, it is scaled from 0 to 5. $MtoB{j,t}$ represents market-to-book equity ratio, measured as market value of equity divided by the book value of equity for firm j, in year t. $Opcycle{j,t}$ is measured by natural logarithm of days of accounts receivable plus days of inventory for firm j, in year t. $MktCap{j,t}$ is size of the firm, measured as a natural logarithm of market capitalisation of firm j, at beginning of year t; j is firm observation. t is year 2020.